Factory Direct Lugs At Factory Direct Prices

 Question: So why is high tensile aluminum alloy the best choice for high current mechanical connectors & lugs (screw type)?

-Answer: Aluminum alloy material costs about 25% that of copper connectors and can be used with both aluminum and copper wire ("dual rated").
+Answer: Aluminum alloy connectors costs about 25% that of copper connectors and can be used with both aluminum and copper wire ("dual rated").

-Aluminum is easier to machine and can be extruded in complex design shapes including hollows with outside profiles which are different from internal profiles.
-Cooling fins may be provided readily in aluminum extrusions but not generally in copper profiles.
+Aluminum is easier to machine and can be extruded in complex design shapes including hollows with outside profiles which are different from the internal profiles.
+Cooling fins may be provided readily in aluminum extrusions but not generally in copper profiles which have to utilize even wall thickness tubing.

 Question: Why is an aluminum alloy connector up to 4 times less costly than a copper or brass one?